Mexican tourists who survived aerial bombing in Egypt return home

-MEXICO CITY (Reuters) - Six Mexican tourists who survived a deadly air raid on their convoy by Egyptian security forces returned home on Friday, and Mexico’s government urged the public not to travel to the country after the group was apparently mistaken for militants.
+MEXICO CITY, Sept 18 (Reuters) - Six Mexican tourists who survived a deadly air raid on their convoy by Egyptian security forces returned home on Friday, as the government vowed to press for answers over how the group was mistaken for militants.

 Wrapped in blankets, some draped with red, white and green Mexican flags and strapped to gurneys, survivors were lowered on a platform from the presidential plane, which President Enrique Nieto sent to Egypt with the foreign minister to bring them home.